Cannibal! The Musical: Stage productions

-This production was planned a six-week run to the West End from July 27, 2010, at the Leicester Square Theatre.
-However, after copyright holder Jason McHugh withdrew the rights in May 2010, the show was canceled.

 In 2011, M.P.M.M.
 Productions, performed the musical in Winnipeg, Manitoba, Canada during the 2011 Winnipeg Fringe Festival.
 It won "The Best of Fest" for its venue (meaning it outsold other shows in the venue and was awarded an additional show).
 The show also debuted in St Louis and Denver with great reviews and enthusiastic casts and audience members.

 In May 2012, Logan Donahoo Presents performed a version of the musical in Orlando, Florida during the 2012 Orlando International Fringe Theatre Festival, in the Yellow venue.
 The show was successful, receiving positive reviews, and winning Patron's Pick for its venue, meaning that it had outsold all of the other shows and was awarded an additional performance.

 Trey Parker's Cannibal!
 The Musical played in Toronto at David Mirvish's Panasonic Theatre for a four-week run (February 10 to March 8, 2015).
 Additional book, lyrics, and music by Christopher Bond, Aaron Eyre, and Trevor Martin.

 It was announced in early 2014 that a production of the show is being produced at the Waterfront Theatre in Vancouver, B.C. by independent traveling theatre troupe Last Chance Productions.
 The show ran from June 12, 2014, until March 8, 2015, with two separate seating areas (a "Gore Zone" where audience members are subject to splash-zone-esque involvement, and a less messy "Gore-Free Zone".)